huntdatacenter/docs/docs/getting-started/1-collect-keys.md

 Click on these links for installation guidance if your current software don't recognize the 7z-format: [windows](https://www.google.no/search?q=unpack+7z+windows), [mac](https://www.google.no/search?q=unpack+7z+mac), [linux](https://www.google.no/search?q=unpack+7z+linux).

+OS X and macOS: The default archive utility for 7z files will not recognize the passphrase.
+You will need to install 7z-compatible software from the link above.

 :::

 ::: warning Expect these files on your local machine